canonical/sphinx-docs-starter-pack/docs/reference/rst-syntax-reference.rst

 * ``:host:``
 * ``:dir:``

-To add a button that copies the input command, include the `:copy:` flag in the directive's options.
+The copy button for input commands is **opt-in**.
+You must include the ``:copy:`` flag in the directive's options for the button to be displayed.

 To make the terminal scroll horizontally instead of wrapping long lines, include the ``:scroll:`` option.